public class RandomGenerator

 rgen.nextInt(0, 9);

-but always strictly less than high
+low but always strictly less than high.

 You can use this method to generate continuous random values.
 For example, you

-can set the variables x
+can set the variables x and y to specify a random

 point inside the unit square as follows: